OH announces Optum partnership

 As part of the agreement, 575 Owensboro Health employees will become Optum employees, a move that OH officials say will not result in job losses or reductions in pay for those affected.

-Hospital officials began announcing the agreement with Optum to Owensboro Health staff Tuesday morning.
-The contract with Optum takes effect April 23.
+Hospital officials began announcing the agreement with Optum to Owensboro Health staff on Jan.
+10. The contract with Optum takes effect April 23.

 Mark Marsh, OH’s president and CEO, said Optum will manage the hospital’s revenue cycle, which includes billing, insurance verification, coding and collections.